 - Sun protection

-- Bear spray (and know how to use it)
+- Bear spray (and the knowledge to use it)

 - Sturdy hiking boots